 - Investment in the Portfolio carries certain risks which are described in greater detail in the "Investment Risks" section of the Prospectus.
-While investors should read and consider the entire "Investment Risks" section of the Prospectus, the risks summarised in the following sections, namely, "Euro, Eurozone and European Union Stability Risk", "Market Risks: Risks relating to Debt Securities" and "Risks related to Financial Derivative Instruments" are particularly relevant to this Portfolio.
-These risks are not purported to be exhaustive and potential investors should review this Supplement and the Prospectus in their entirety and consult with their professional advisers, before making an application for Shares. - Investors should refer to the Company's risk management policy with respect to the use of FDI contained in the RMP Statement.

-- The Portfolio may be leveraged up to approximately 400% of its Net Asset Value as a result of its use of FDI, although investors should note that higher levels of leverage may be experienced in certain circumstances, such as, for example, in times of increased volatility, during which the Manager may want to make offsetting trades to seek to manage the risks associated with existing trades.
-This leverage figure is calculated using the sum of the notionals of the derivatives used, as required by the Central Bank.
+While investors should read and consider the entire "Investment Risks" section of the Prospectus, the risks summarised in the following sections, namely, "Market Risks: Risks relating to Debt Securities", "Risks Associated with Investment in the China Interbank Bond Market through Bond Connect" and "Risks related to Financial Derivative Instruments" are particularly relevant to this Portfolio.
+These risks are not purported to be exhaustive and potential investors should review this Supplement and the Prospectus in their entirety and consult with their professional advisers, before making an application for Shares. - Investors should refer to the Company's risk management policy with respect to the use of FDI contained in the RMP Statement. - The Portfolio may be leveraged up to approximately 550% of its Net Asset Value as a result of its use of FDI, although investors should note that higher levels of leverage may be experienced in certain circumstances, such as, for example, in times of increased volatility, during which the Manager and/or the Sub-Investment Manager may want to make offsetting trades to seek to manage the risks associated with existing trades.
+This leverage figure will be calculated using the Sum of the notionals of the derivatives used, as required by the Central Bank.
 Using this methodology does not reflect any netting or hedging that the Portfolio may have in place.
-The Portfolio's global exposure is subject to an advanced risk management process which, in compliance with the UCITS Regulations, aims to ensure that on any day the absolute VaR of the Portfolio will be no greater than 4.47% of its Net Asset Value.
+The Portfolio's global exposure is subject to an advanced risk management process which, in compliance with the UCITS Regulations, aims to ensure that on any day the Absolute VaR of the Portfolio will be no greater than 4.47% of its Net Asset Value.
 The VaR of the Portfolio is a daily estimation of the maximum loss which the Portfolio may incur over a one day holding period and is arrived at through quantitative simulations with a 99% one tailed confidence interval and using a historical observation period of at least 250 business days.
 This process is described in detail in the statement of risk management procedures of the Company and its appendix in respect of the Portfolio.
-While the Portfolio measures, monitors and manages its global exposure using the VaR approach, rather than by use of the Commitment Approach, the leverage of the Portfolio using the Commitment Approach is expected to be 250% of its Net Asset Value as a result of its use of FDI, although investors should note that higher levels of leverage may be experienced. - The Portfolio may invest up to 10% of its Net Asset Value in securities issued by companies located in, and governments of, Emerging Market Countries, which may involve additional risk, relative to investment in more developed economies. - The Portfolio may take selective synthetic long or synthetic short positions in each of the asset classes listed above and the investment strategies are expected to involve leverage as a result of the use of FDI for investment, efficient portfolio management and hedging purposes as outlined above.
-The Portfolio's net market exposure may vary in time and range from a maximum net long position of 200% to a maximum net short position of 0% of the Net Asset Value of the Portfolio. - The Manager may use forward and future currency contracts in order to hedge currency risk, for efficient portfolio management and/or for investment purposes, in each case on a discretionary basis.
+While the Portfolio measures and monitors its global exposure using the VaR approach, rather than by use of the Commitment Approach, the leverage of the Portfolio using the Commitment Approach is expected to be 250% of its Net Asset Value as a result of its use of FDI, although investors should note that higher levels of leverage may be experienced. - The Portfolio may invest up to 50% of its Net Asset Value in securities issued by issuers located in, and governments of, Emerging Market Countries, which may involve additional risk, relative to investment in more developed economies. - The Portfolio may take selective synthetic long or synthetic short positions in each of the asset classes listed above and the investment strategies are expected to involve leverage as a result of the use of FDI for investment, efficient portfolio management and hedging purposes as outlined above.
+The Portfolio's net market exposure may vary in time and range from a maximum net long position of 200% to a maximum net short position of 0% of the Net Asset Value of the Portfolio. - The Manager and/or the Sub-Investment Manager may use forward and future currency contracts in order to hedge currency risk, for efficient portfolio management and/or for investment purposes, in each case on a discretionary basis.
 The use of such hedging techniques may increase the risk profile of the Portfolio.